Growing Number of Trump Officials Resign Following Insurrection at Capitol

 Tyler Goodspeed, acting chairman of the White House Council of Economic Advisers

 Tyler Goodspeed, one of Trump’s top economic advisors, also resigned on Thursday.
-He had served as the acting chairman of the White House Council of Economic Advisers since June 2020 after two abrupt resignations, and previously as the chief economist for macroeconomic policy and senior economist for macroeconomics of the council, which advises the president’s economic policy.
+He had served as the acting chairman of the White House Council of Economic Advisers since June 2020 after two abrupt resignations.

-In an interview with the New York Times, Goodspeed said that “the events of yesterday made my position no longer tenable.”

 John Costello, deputy assistant secretary for intelligence and security at the U.S. Department of Commerce

-Note: This article is periodically updated to include new resignations.